 SERVICES AND FACILITIES

-If your landlord reduces or takes away a non-essential service or facility without giving you 30 days’ written notice and an appropriate rent reduction, do not withhold rent!
-Instead, you will have to use effective communication or apply for dispute resolution to resolve your problem.
-See TRAC’s template letter, Request for Reduced Rent for Restricted Service or Facility.
+If your landlord reduces or restricts a non-essential service or facility without providing 30 days written notice and a rent reduction, do not withhold rent.
+Instead, you will have to resolve the problem by writing your landlord and explaining the law, or applying for dispute resolution for an order that they comply with your tenancy agreement.
+See TRAC’s template letter, Termination or Restriction of Non-Essential Services or Facilities.